RED LIGHT CAMERAS

 [4] Any figures in red type (or, if you are looking at this table in black and white, the upper figure when there are two or more figures in a cell) are what RedFlex calls Total Violations, or all incidents recorded by the cameras, and due to time limitations may have been posted here only for selected months or locations.
 If there is sufficient public interest, the remaining months will be posted.
 The figures in black type are what RedFlex calls Notices Printed, and represent the sum of genuine citations issued (those filed with the court) plus any Nominations mailed (not filed with the court, a.k.a.
 Snitch Tickets).

-[5] Month-by-month data was requested on 1-30-12 but the City provided a 32-month grand total and a 6-month grand total.
-In the table above, highwayrobbery.net averaged those grand total over those 32 and 6 months.
+[5] Calendar month data was requested on 1-30-12 but the City provided only a six-month grand total and a 32-month grand total.
+In the table above, highwayrobbery.net averaged those grand totals over the six months and over the 26 months the two report periods did not overlap.
 For comparison, highwayrobbery.net also averaged the Notices Printed in the ten months of 2008 for which information has been made available.
-The 245 average for the 2009 - 2012 period represents a 44% increase over the 174 average for 2008.
+The 263 average for the 2009 - 2012 period represents a 51% increase over the 174 average for 2008.

-[7] Includes enforcement of posted "no turn on red" signs.
+[7] Includes enforcement of posted "no turn on red."

 Walnut Docs Set # 2